 Also, the boat owner should fog the engine.
 Fogging oil prevents corrosion to the engine, especially if the boat is stored for a long period of time.

 Top off the fuel in the engine and to eliminate condensation that may settle as water at the bottom of the tank.
 Stabilize the fuel to help prevent phase separation in the gasoline.
 Diesel fuel stabilizers stop the growth of bacteria in the engine.

 Add antifreeze to the engine block.
 This helps stop residual water from freezing, which could crack the block.
 When choosing antifreeze, a non-toxic propylene glycol one is best.

 After the boat has been fully inspected, cleaned, and serviced the time has come to cover and store the boat for winter.
 Remember when covering the boat, to allow for some circulation underneath to prevent mildew from forming.

 It does take a lot of work to winterize a boat.
 However, all of the steps on our to-do list are necessary in order to keep the boat in peak condition.
 Winterizing a boat is the best thing a boat owner can do to ensure a successful boating season when spring returns.
 By following our to-do list, a boat owner can be ready to hit the water once boating season comes around.

-Learn about our Boat Storage Options.
+Learn about our Indoor Boat Storage.